 The wireless router supports connection to IPTV services through an ISP or a LAN.
 The IPTV tab provides the configuration settings needed to set up IPTV, VoIP, multicasting, and UDP for your service.
 Contact your ISP for specific information regarding your service.

 4.3 WAN

 4.3.1 Internet Connection

-The Internet Connection screen allows you to configure the settings of various WAN connection types.
+The Internet Connection screen allows you to configure the settings of your USB 3G/4G modem.